 Our bed platform, as with nearly everything in our van, serves several purposes.
 It obviously holds our full-size mattress.
-Part of its design is a cabinet for clothing, extra blankets and other items.
+Part of its design is a cabinet for clothing, extra blankets, and other items.
 This cabinet also serves as a backrest that we can lean on while relaxing in bed.
 Under our bed we have a very large storage area for our bikes, camping gear, and tools.
-The front of the bed platform gives us access to our under-bed storage and includes a small table that folds up.
+The front of the bed platform gives us access to our under-bed storage and includes a small table that folds up (Read more about our table design.)
 This simple and multi-functional design adds a ton of usable space to the van and is a comfortable area for sleep.

 Table saw (if you have access to one)

 2x4 boards (5- 8’ boards)

 Piano hinge (1/2”x 90”)

 Bolts and washers (sized to holes in van walls)

 3/4", 7-ply, sanded plywood (2- 4’x8’ sheets)

 As a part of our bed platform, we built cabinetry for the storage of our clothes, extra bedding and other items.
 The cabinets are split into three compartments, and they have angled doors that we can lean back on like a couch.